ome/omero-figure/_posts/2015-11-06-try-new-roi-features-on-the-demo-app.markdown

 Drawing and editing of ROIs should "just work" as you expect it to: select the type of ROI in the toolbar, as well as the line width and colour.
 Then draw the ROI on the image.
-You can also use the "select" arrow to select and edit existing ROIs.
+You can also use the select arrow to select and edit existing ROIs.

 Selected ROIs can be copied, pasted and deleted using the Edit menu options or keyboard shortcuts.
 Copying and pasting can be used to duplicate ROIs on a single image, but also to